 Like most other business decisions you have to make, when choosing your domain name you have to consider both your short-term and long-term goals.
 You’re going to be using that domain name for a long, long time and it’s going to be at the very core of your online brand.
-Before you ante up, you need to think about the future.
+Before you ante up, you need to think about the future and WordPress SEO.

 Not long ago popular wisdom dictated that you should always buy a keyword-rich domain name in order to help your search engine rankings.
 Recently, though, Google has started cracking down on exact match domains (EMD) because webmasters were relying on the name to pull their site up instead of focusing on providing quality content.

 But Google isn’t really penalizing sites that have an EMD, they’re rewarding those sites that focus on engaging, top-quality content.
 In the process, those poor-quality EMD sites drop to the bottom of the pile.
 So, before you ask, yes, it’s still OK to use an EMD, but because of the changes in search algorithms, it’s no longer necessary.
 Instead of fretting over getting just the right keyword-rich domain name, you should focus on getting one that can carry your business into the future, whatever that future may be.